Add an HTTPS record

 - Value: Enter a domain name the HTTPS record will point to.

-- TTL: Determines how long the server should cache information.
+- TTL (Time to Live): The amount of time the server should cache information before refreshing.
 The default setting is 1 hour.

-- Edit an existing HTTPS record or delete records you no longer need.
+- Edit an existing HTTPS record if you need to make any changes.